nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: UC10 - Mark student as participated**

+**MSS**

+1. User requests to view students (UC2)
+2.  tApp shows a list of students
+3. User requests to mark a specific student as participated in the list
+4.  tApp marks the person as participated

+    Use case ends.

+**Extensions**

+* 2a.
+The student list is empty.

+  Use case ends.

+* 2b.
+User requests to mark a specific person as not participated in the list.

+    * 2b1. tApp marks the person as not participated.

+      Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1. tApp shows an error message.

+      Use case resumes at step 2.

 ### Non-Functional Requirements
 * Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 * Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.